Top 10 Tips for Securing Microsoft 365 (M365)

 Such a strategy should ensure that the core technologies in use are secured or ‘hardened’ appropriately to make it harder for attackers to successfully compromise the business.

-M365 is a fantastic productivity tool and with some simple configuration, it can be made much harder for attackers to be successful.
+With some simple configuration M365 environments can be made much harder for attackers to be successful.
 This is often referred to as Attack Surface Reduction, Exposure Management, or Posture Management.
 When combined with well-developed detection and response capabilities, it can dramatically reduce your cyber risk and allow you to become ‘cyber resilient’.

 Spending the time to secure your M365, largely using the features and services it already provides, is also the most cost-effective strategy.
 This is because it ensures you’re not unnecessarily purchasing other cybersecurity technologies when you could have just enabled or changed something in your M365 configuration.